deivid-rodriguez/byebug/README.md

 ## Funding

-Subscribe to [Tidelift] to ensure byebug stays actively maintained, and at the same time get licensing assurances and timely security notifications for your open source dependencies.
+Subscribe to [Tidelift][Tidelift support] to ensure byebug stays actively maintained, and at the same time get licensing assurances and timely security notifications for your open source dependencies.

 You can also help `byebug` by leaving a small (or big) tip through [Liberapay].